The Expedition Trip Notes provide detailed information and background for the Adventure Consultants Everest Expedition.

 Rob started climbing in 1989 and has been guiding since 2000.
 He divides his time between guiding during the summer Antarctic seasons and the greater ranges of the Himalaya.
 Originally from Omagh, Northern Ireland Rob is now based in Fort William, Scotland.
 He has guided for Adventure Consultants for a number of years and his notable guided ascents include Everest, Vinson Massif, Cho Oyu and Elbrus amongst many others.

 Lydia was the first woman to ascend Mt Everest without oxygen in 1988 and after years of personal climbing is now mountain guiding with Adventure Consultants.
-She has since summitted Everest with AC three more times (2008, 2013 and 2016).
+She has since summitted Everest with AC four more times (2008, 2013, 2016 and 2018).
 As well as being a qualified IFMGA Guide she is also a qualified physiotherapist.

 Our group of climbing Sherpas is enthusiastic, motivated and regarded as the strongest and most cohesive group of Sherpas on Mt Everest.
 They have dozens of Everest summits between them.